decretist/ICMCL17/proceedings/ICMCL17.markdown

-advance our understanding of Gratian's *Decretum* with the help of electronic resources, we need to invest time, effort, and grant funding into a twenty-first-century electronic text, or better still an electronic edition, of Gratian's *Decretum* that meets this century's research needs.
+advance our understanding of Gratian's *Decretum* with the help of electronic resources, we need to invest time, effort, and grant funding into a twenty-first-century electronic text, or better still an electronic edition, of Gratian's *Decretum*.

 # Bibliography